Developer(s) – NetherRealm Studios

 Lifespan – N/A (10/10)

-Though fighting games have an infinite lifespan by default, there’s still a great deal present in this game than many others of it’s kind to keep players immersed in many different ways.
-Not only is a story mode, and the added bonus of using points earned in battle to acquire things such as alternative costumes and conceptual art, but there is also an online multiplayer mode, that can become quite addictive.
+Though fighting games have an infinite lifespan by default, there’s still a great deal present in this game than many others of its kind to keep players immersed in many different ways.
+Not only is there a story mode, and the added bonus of using points earned in battle to acquire things such as alternative costumes and conceptual art, but there is also an online multiplayer mode, that can become quite addictive.
 The developers are working to enhance this aspect for the next game, but it’s still extremely satisfying in this case too.

 Storyline – 7/10

 The overall story arc of this game is also handled in an extremely unique way for a fighting game.
 It acts as a revival to the series, and at the same time re-tells the events of the first three games, whilst simultaneously carrying on the story from where it left off after the latest game to have come before it; Mortal Kombat Armageddon.
 The basic premise is that fighters from all the different realms of the universe convene to compete in the Mortal Kombat tournament.
 But there does end up being a lot of twists and turns before the end.

 Originality – 6/10